frett27/splitflap_display/doc/electronic_card.md

-### The electronic software :
+### The electronic software logic:

-at reset we send a transmission to count the number of digits, when done
+At reset we send a transmission to count the number of digits, when done

 this read the motor situation (in eeprom)